o3de/o3de.org/content/docs/learning-guide/tutorials/environments/create-terrain-from-images/texture-terrain.md

 #### Create gradient entity for the rock surface weights

 In levels that have many different surface types, you will typically use separate images for each surface weight.
-However, for this tutorial, we only have two surface types, so we will make our rock gradient the inverse of the grass gradient.
+However, this tutorial only uses two surface types, so the rock gradient can be set to the inverse of the grass gradient.

 1. Create a child entity of the Terrain Spawner entity named `Terrain Rock` and add an [**Invert Gradient Modifier**](/docs/user-guide/components/reference/gradient-modifiers/invert-gradient-modifier) component and a **Shape Reference** component to it.